adr-sk/atom_one/README.md

 ### Rule 5.
 Rights, Liberties, and Obligations in the Cosmos Hub

-The Liberty and Property of all Cosmonauts engaging in the Cosmos Hub is hereby guaranteed.
+The Liberty and Property of all Cosmonauts engaging in the Cosmos Hub are hereby guaranteed.
 Any restriction to the Liberty and Property of Citizens on the Cosmos Hub can be done only through the Cosmos Hub's governance.